AaronGabriel147/node-db1-project/README.md

-# Node DB1 Project Starter Code

-## Introduction

 - Relational Databases
 - Writing Basic SQL Queries
 - Writing Basic Queries using Knex.js

-## Instructions

-### Task 1: Project Setup and Submission

-Your assignment page on Canvas should contain instructions for submitting this project.
-If you are still unsure, reach out to School Staff.

-### Task 2: Minimum Viable Product

 ### 2.1 Write Basic SQL Queries